ngburke/pollycom/README.md

 pollycom
 ========

 Communication module for interfacing with Polly, a deterministic Bitcoin hardware wallet adhering to [BIP32].

-Polly is still in development, more information to come.
+Polly development has been put on hold indefinitely.
+See the project wiki page for more information (https://github.com/ngburke/polly/wiki).

 Tested with Python 3.3.